 Ok, so the full title of the book is Crossing the Chasm: Marketing and Selling High-Tech Products to Mainstream Customers, but it seemed a bit long for a headline.
 Another instant classic, this one is aimed more specifically at early stage SaaS businesses, but any “high-tech” professional will benefit from reading.
 In the book, Geoffrey Moore (who has advised a number of companies you may have heard of, like Salesforce, Microsoft, Google, and Splunk) shines a spotlight on the challenges start-up companies face transitioning from early adopting to mainstream customers.
 You’ll walk away from this one a whole lot more aware of how your customers, market, and product fit (or don’t fit) together.

-I found this one very recently and am happy I did.
+We found this one very recently and we're happy we did.
 ShareBird describes itself as a “Q&A site for product marketers.”
 It’s essentially an online forum focused on product marketing topics.
 You can follow specific topics and filter on companies you actually want to learn from, participate in AMAs with super-credible product marketers, engage directly with other product marketing professionals.
-The theme of ShareBird as well as the other two non-book resources above is community.
+The theme of ShareBird as well as the other 2 non-book resources above is community.
 We have a lot to learn from each other, so let’s unite and elevate product marketing together.